Edith Greaves: Career

-Greaves trained as a nurse at The London Hospital under Matron Eva Luckes between 1902-1906.
-Following completion of her training she trained as a midwife at The London, and worked as a staff nurse, midwifery sister and nurses home sister.
-Greaves applied for the matronship of Birmingham Infirmary but Lückes ‘had already recommended a candidate who had far more experience in general management than Edith Greaves’.
-In 1912 Greaves was appointed as matron of the City of London Maternity Hospital and held the post for at least 32 years.
-The hospital was hit during air raids during World War Two, and Greaves helped supervisd it's relocation to Brocket Hall in Hertfordshire.
+Greaves trained as a nurse at The London Hospital under Matron Eva Luckes between 1902 and 1906.

+Following completion of her training, she trained as a midwife at The London, and worked as a staff nurse, midwifery sister and nurse's home sister.
+Greaves applied for the matronship of Birmingham Infirmary, but Lückes 'had already recommended a candidate who had far more experience in general management than Edith Greaves'.

+In 1912, Greaves was appointed as matron of the City of London Maternity Hospital.
+She held the post for at least 32 years.
+The hospital was hit during air raids during World War Two, and Greaves helped supervise its relocation to Brocket Hall in Hertfordshire.

 She was a member of the Council for the College of Midwives, and the Central Midwives Board.

 Honours

-Greaves was awarded an MBE in June 1933.
+Greaves was appointed an MBE in June 1933.

 Greaves was appointed an OBE in 1944 for her services to midwifery.

 Retirement and death

 Greaves retired after 1946, and moved to Kent.
 She was on Margate Hospital Management Committee for nine years.

-A local maternity department at Margate Hospital (now the Queen Elizabeth The Queen Mother Hospital) was named the Edith Greaves Maternity Unit in 1965 after Greaves's in recognition of her 'lifelong association with midwifery'.
+A local maternity department at Margate Hospital (now the Queen Elizabeth The Queen Mother Hospital) was named the Edith Greaves Maternity Unit in 1965, in recognition of her 'lifelong association with midwifery'.

 Greaves died on 2 October 1967.